LIAvignon/BA-LR/README.md

-# BA-LR
-Toward an interpretable approach for automatic voice comparison
+# BA-LR: Toward an interpretable approach for automatic voice comparison